Effective Rewards and Recognition for the Manufacturing Industry: Boosting Employee Engagement

 11. Peer-to-peer recognition

 Encourage employees to recognize and appreciate their peers for exceptional teamwork, support, and dedication.
 Peer-to-peer recognition fosters a positive working atmosphere and reinforces a culture of mutual appreciation.
+This recognition helps foster a culture of employee appreciation and cooperation, ultimately enhancing morale and job satisfaction.

 12. Innovation Hackathon

-Luminous Power Technologies, a leading Indian home electrical specialist with multiple manufacturing units and sales offices, faced issues with their recognition program.
+Luminous Power Technologies, a leading Indian home electrical specialist with multiple manufacturing units and sales offices, faced issues with its recognition program.
 Despite having a culture of recognition, it lacked uniformity and was often inefficient due to varying departmental interests.
 The company recognized the need to promote a more active and enjoyable recognition culture.

-Luminous India's new R&R process, facilitated by Empuls, significantly improved employee engagement, anchored the company's core values, and consistently encouraged the right behaviors at work.
+Luminous India's new R&R process, facilitated by Empuls, significantly improved employee engagement, anchored the company's core values and consistently encouraged the right behaviors at work.
 The ability to do recognition online and remotely, with instant notifications to all involved, helped build a more seamless culture of recognition within the organization.

 Key takeaways